 If you want to learn more about how to use marketing automation for the best success of your company, you can check out this slide deck from a webinar done by my VP of Sales.

 Vendastas Marketing Automation 10X Platform is one of the main pillars of our company's success, and we’ve got the stats to prove it.
 Recently we were named in the 50 fastest growing tech companies in our country and we even made it into the fast 500 tech companies in North America.
-You can find out more cool stuff about Vendasta and digital marketing by subscribing to our blog here.

 Download the Modesto Bee case study to see how a small newspaper in California generated nearly 60k in revenue using our marketing automation system.